kailash-manasarovar/statement/docs/timeline/2023/august.md

 - The guide met me at the mountain shop in Cauterets and off we went.
 - We drove to Viscos village and parked at the ski lift and started our ascent.
 - Something was making me feel extraordinarily sexually aroused that afternoon.
-- I had my mobile with me, on, and this was the first moment I suspected sub-audio hacking with possibly my own orgasm sounds played back to me plus trigger frequencies already set up.
+- I had my mobile with me, on, and this was the first moment I suspected (or felt I had proof of) sub-audio hacking for emotional manipulation, using possibly my own orgasm sounds playing back to me plus trigger frequencies already set up - or whatever they do.
 - That's what I thought; I reckon I was right.
 - I think the guide was feeling it too.
 - And, I think he was meant to.
-- Over the course of the day, on occasions, the sexual arousal I was experiencing became rather intense - mobile tower in sight maybe.
-And at these moments, the guide would step away from me, keep his distance.
+- Over the course of the day's hike, on occasions, the sexual arousal I was experiencing became rather intense - mobile tower in sight maybe.
+And at these moments, the guide would step away from me, and keep his distance till it dropped off.
-- I noticed it because it was in pattern with the visceral waves of sexual arousal.
+- I noticed it because his behavior was in pattern with the visceral waves of sexual arousal I was feeling.
 - When I had gone to the shop in the morning to meet him there was a curious energy between us I couldn't quite fathom.
 - Throughout the day, we chatted a lot and got on really well.
 - He told me quite personal things about himself; that he was divorced and shared parenting with his ex-wife.